The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 Choose infrequent sessions if:

-You prefer more space between reflections
+You prefer more space between sessions to integrate insights

-6. Individual Coaching vs. Team-Only Focus
+6. Individual Sessions vs. Team-Only Focus

 Do you want personal support alongside team coaching?

-Choose a coach who includes individual sessions if:
+Choose coaches who include individual sessions if:

-You want to process emotions or blind spots privately
+You want to process emotions or blind spots privately before bringing them to the team

 You value personal growth alongside team alignment